crazycooky77/ci_project3/README.md

 - [GitHub Desktop](https://desktop.github.com/) to be able to commit changes to the code without having to use the web-based tool
 - [Heroku](https://heroku.com/) to deploy the app and have it available for use online
 - [Python](https://www.python.org/) for project functionality
-  - [Termcolor](https://pypi.org/project/termcolor/) package to make different story parts clear
+  - [Termcolor](https://pypi.org/project/termcolor/) package to make different story parts clear (added to requirements.txt)
   - [Random](https://docs.python.org/3/library/random.html) package for random die rolls in the game
   - [Time](https://docs.python.org/3/library/time.html) package to integrate strategic pauses into the game